analytehealth/django-analytics/README.md

 * Add `djanalytics` to `INSTALLED_APPS` in settings.py file.
 * Run `manage.py migrate djanalytics` to create database tables.
 * Create and configure at least one Client and Domain.
-* In urls.py, include djanalytics urls.
+* If you're capturing using HTML, in your urls.py, include djanalytics urls.
 For example:

     urlpatterns += patterns(
         '',
         (r'', include('djanalytics.urls'))
     )
+* For charts, include the charts urls:

+    urlpatterns += patterns('', (r'^analytics/', include='djanalytics.charts.urls'))

-Use middleware
+Capture using middleware
 --------------

-In settings.py, add 'djanalytics.middleware.AnalyticsMiddleware' to the MIDDLEWARE_CLASSES setting
+* In settings.py, add 'djanalytics.middleware.AnalyticsMiddleware' to the MIDDLEWARE_CLASSES setting
 for your django project.
+* In settings.py, add DJA_CLIENT_ID='[uuid of Client created above]'

 Capture using HTML
 ------------------